yijingch/afistforair.github.io/_posts/another-dream/2021-07-07-another-dream.md

 Mom woke up.
 Why was I lying here?

-Then with a painful expression, she recalled what had happened.
+With a painful expression, she recalled what had happened.
 Dad walked her back to their room.